top of page

 I suppose there may be some honourable exceptions and bargains out there, but if so, I haven't found them.
 But usually buying cheap, bargain basement beans limits the quality of the coffee you can brew so it’s worth paying more to buy fresher, traceable and sustainable better-quality beans.

-Top Tip: Apply the above and you buy beans with confidence.
+Top Tip: Apply the above and you can buy beans with confidence.
 And remember: SWERVE THE PRE-GROUND.